subham1rout/subham1rout/README.md

 - 📄 Know about my experiences(resume) here https://shorturl.at/cbPaL

-- ⚡ According to me **CODE is the thing to do, FITNESS is the way to do so.**
+- ⚡ FunFACT **CODE is the thing to do, FITNESS is the way to do so.**

 ## Connect with me: <img src='https://raw.githubusercontent.com/ShahriarShafin/ShahriarShafin/main/Assets/handshake.gif' width="60px" height="38">
 <p align="left">